 Many types of financial assets and instruments allow you to designate a beneficiary upon your death.
 Upon your death, these assets become the property of whomever you designate as the beneficiary, are no longer a part of your estate, and thus avoid probate entirely.
 Here are some of the most common financial assets that allow you to do this:

 A revocable living trust occurs when you transfer property to someone else (the trustee) to hold it for your benefit, but you reserve the right to revoke the trust.
 This means that the trustee actually owns the property, but must use it for your benefit under the terms and conditions of the trust.

 By giving ownership of the property to the trustee, the property is no longer a part of your estate and can avoid the probate process entirely.
 You can instruct the trustee that, upon your death, he or she should transfer the property to your family and friends.
 This effectively transfers property without going through probate.

 Trusts are set up in formal documents, much like a will, so make sure that you are complying with your state's requirements for a trust when setting one up.

 Finally, one of the most obvious but often overlooked ways to avoid probate is to simply give your property away before your death.
 This requires a certain amount of planning and forethought, and even the best plans may be thwarted by unseen circumstances.
 As a result, you should generally only consider using gifts to avoid probate on smaller, less valuable assets.
 Also be aware that gift taxes apply if the gift is in excess of a certain amount, so this is typically a good option only if the asset is below the gift tax threshold.

 Not sure how to avoid the probate process or if you even should?
 Don't worry.
 Many people have similar questions and go through the same line of questioning when deciding how to make their estate plan.
-The good news is that you can have a trusted legal adviser on your side to help make the things easier.
-Start now with a free initial consultation with an estate planning attorney in your area.
+The good news is that you can contact a local estate planning attorney to answer your questions and help make the things easier.